MCaius/BDD-Automation-Example-WDIO/README.md

 [Optional] Loggers: Use from the selected framework.

 ## Valid passwords
-Add the valid passowrds in the .env file
+- Add the valid passowrds in the .env file
-Check the .env.example for referance
+- Check the .env.example for referance
+- .env.example contains the valid password for the test (not a security risk for this website)

 ## Requirements
 - Node.js: 20.10.0